 Functioning as a panel of cable clips, a wire organiser panel accommodates multiple wires.
 Stick it in place with an adhesive or keep it desk-side when you use a weighted panel.

 Pro tip: Be sure to keep your wires away from any footpaths.
 Tripping over wires could result in the toppling of your devices, doing more damage in an instant than years of use could ever do.

 If you’re looking for basic computer maintenance, keeping your operating system up to date is one of the easiest solutions.
 Regardless of whether you’re a Windows, Mac, or Linux loyalist, updating your PC when new patches are available ensures your PC stays at the cutting-edge of performance power.

-Windows 10 is known for keeping users in-tune with once-a-day update checks.
+Windows 10 is known for keeping users in tune with once-a-day update checks.
 This automated scan occurs in the background and always notifies you if there are any important software or operating system patches that need to be made.
-The end goal is to optimize your PC performance, so when Windows suggests you update, you should do it.
+The end goal is to optimise your PC performance, so when Windows suggests you update, you should do it.

 Pro-tip: Some updates take longer than others.
 Set aside time before bedtime or during a daytime break to let Windows do its thing without interrupting your workflow.